avinash-mediwave/ts-project-test/README.md

 # testing project skeleton

+A list of things to do for a sample express project.

 - [ ] typescript setup
 - [ ] e2e tests
 - [ ] commit hooks
+  - [ ] commit message formatting
   - [ ] prettier formatting
   - [ ] eslint